brouberol/pico-mixer/README.md

 What I wanted was a way to start, stop, pause, resume multiple individual soundtracks, while being able to adjust their volume, to create an immersive sound ambiance for the table.

 I used a [Pimoroni Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base?variant=32369517166675), as well as a [Raspberry Pi Pico](https://learn.pimoroni.com/article/getting-started-with-pico), for a total budget of roughly 30 euro.
+The black casing was 3D-printed using the `rgb_keypad_-_bottom.stl` file from this [Thingiverse model](https://www.thingiverse.com/thing:4883873/files).

 ### Setup